On This Page ...

 Can You ID My Succulent?

 The volume of email I receive makes this difficult.
-The good news is I'm working on website pages for each genus.
+The good news is I have website pages for each significant genus.
 For example, my Aloe identification page has 70+ labeled photos of various species and cultivars in bloom.
 Moreover, the hundreds of succulents shown in my books are ID'd in the captions.
-There's a lot of inaccuracies about succulents online, but San Marcos Growers site is a reliable one for IDs and descriptions.

 Companion plants (those with similar cultivation requirements as succulents) have an entire chapter in Designing with Succulents.

 Practical aspects of landscaping are covered in Designing with Succulents (except for complexities best left to architects and contractors: structures, grading, retaining walls, irrigation installation, water features, etc.)

 Learn about exceptional public and private succulent gardens, what's trending in container garden design, my own gardening experiences, and interviews with succulent experts and designers in succulent articles here on my website.

 In San Diego or planning a visit?
 See my list of San Diego succulent destinations and nurseries.